 - Using Proxy: Whether or not a proxy is being used.

 The second section of the report lists the results of all the tests performed.
 The tests cover the most frequently encountered issues in the field, and focus heavily on networking and firewall tests:

-- DNS: We check DNS to ensure the system can resolve hostnames.
+- DNS: We check the DNS to ensure that the system can resolve hostnames.